-7.1.5.1 Duplicative Programs (Current Portfolio)
+7.1.5.1 ComEd Duplicative Programs (Current Portfolio)

 For the two Bidder programs (B9 and B10) that compete with existing ComEd Section 8-103 programs the IPA notes that ComEd describes them as "substantially identical" to the existing programs.
 However, the ComEd Commission-approved programs are part of the Section 8-103 3-year plan portfolio that is ending this year and will be up for renewal concurrently with the Procurement Plan approval docket.
 While ComEd is presumably planning on proposing those programs again for the next Section 8-103 three-year plan cycle, the Commission has not even opened ComEd's Section 8-103 approval docket yet and will likely not rule on it until after the statutory deadline for the Commission to rule on this Procurement Plan.
 The IPA recognizes that there is a risk of the programs not being proposed or not being approved in the 8-103 plan, and also that Section 8-103 programs are subject to savings goals that lead to penalties if not met.
 As a compromise approach recognizing the penalties associated with Section 8-103 plans combined with the uncertainty about approval, the IPA may recommend that the Commission consider conditional approval of the two programs contingent on the ComEd competing programs (or a substantially similar programs) not being a part of the final approved Section 8-103 plan.
 If the Section 8-103 programs are approved by the Commission then the IPA would recommend that these two programs not be included under Section 16-111.5B.
+This approach is consistent with IPA's recommendation in Section X that competing and duplicative programs are not implemented.